rroshan3/DataFest-2024/README.md

 # DataFest-2024
-Group project at the 2024 Data Hackathon at ASU
+Group project at the 2024 DataFest at ASU